Future of Higher Education Symposium

 Thursday, March 20, 2014

 3:00PM – 5:00PM

 Benson University Center

-Lynn Sutton, Dean of ZSR Library, will preside over a panel discussion on the future of higher education.
-Under her leadership, the ZSR Library has focused on outreach to students and faculty and has become the unquestioned intellectual center of campus.
+Lynn Sutton, Dean of the Z. Smith Reynolds Library, will preside over a panel discussion on the future of higher education.
+Under Dr. Sutton’s leadership, the ZSR Library has focused on outreach to students and faculty and has become the unquestioned intellectual center of campus.
 Known for its innovative and creative approach, ZSR was the winner of the 2011 ACRL Excellence in Academic Libraries Award.

 Rogan Kersh, Provost of WFU

 Rogan Kersh received his B.A. from Wake Forest in 1986 and returned as provost and professor of political science in July 2012.
-In this role, he oversees the University’s academic mission and programs on the Reynolda Campus, working closely with President Hatch, the deans, and faculty and administrative colleagues to support and enhance research, teaching, and graduate and undergraduate programs of the College of Arts and Sciences as well as Wake Forest’s Schools of Business, Divinity, and Law.
+In this role, he oversees the academic mission and programs on the Reynolda Campus at WFU.
+He works closely with President Hatch, the deans, and faculty and administrative colleagues to support and enhance research, teaching, and graduate and undergraduate programs of the College of Arts and Sciences as well as the Schools of Business, Divinity, and Law.
 He also coordinates academic programming with the administration of the School of Medicine.
 Prior to arriving at WFU, Kersh was associate dean of NYU’s Wagner School of Public Service, where he was professor of public policy.